stephansemerad/amira/README.md

-# amira | Quickly create a SQL table based on a CSV
+# Amira | Quickly create a SQL table based on a CSV

 This was just a help for someone who had this task.
 This uses Flask, Vue.js, Bootstrap5 and has a nice Drag and Drop Upload.